branaway/Japid/eclipse-plugin/README.txt

-- Just put the jar file in the dropins directory of the Eclipse installation and restart the IDE (withe -clean command line option if you don't see the JapidPlay menu in the IDE workbench window menu bar).
+- Just put the jar file in the dropins directory of the Eclipse installation and restart the IDE (with -clean command line option if you don't see the JapidPlay menu in the IDE workbench window menu bar).

 - Starting from version 0.6.0, the Japid module (http://www.playframework.org/modules/japid) bundles a distribution of this plugin in the eclipse plugin sub-directory in the module downloads.
 Please use the jar file in the bundle for best version match.